joatis/AngularTutorial/README.md

 * When you create components using the CLI it automatically adds it to the APP shell for you.

 ## Displaying a Heroes List
-* Created a mock data set and imorted it to the heroes comonent model.
+* Created a mock data set and imported it to the heroes component model.
-* In TypeScript you can export and import variables, functions, classes and interfaces across files but within a namespace.
+* In TypeScript you can export and import variables, functions, classes and interfaces across files but within a name-space.
 * In TypeScript, declaring a variable with the 'let' keyword gives it block scope.
 * Added a list to the template and populate it with the items from the mock objects using the *ngFor iterator.
 * Changed the hero class property to an undefined instance of a Hero object.